Runaway oligarch says Kazakh leader takes revenge on his family

 Kazakhstan’s official news agency Kazinform said Italian authorities had deported Ablyazov’s wife and daughter to Kazakhstan because his wife had been living in Italy illegally.

-Her Italian lawyer, Riccardo Olivo, told Reuters she did not have a valid visa, but should not have been sent back to Kazakhstan because she would be in put danger.

-“It is incredible how quickly this took place.
-They handed her over as a hostage to a dictator and this is very grave,” Olivo said.

-Italian news agency Ansa said Ablyazov’s wife had been found to have a false passport issued by the Central African Republic in the name of Ayan Alma.
-The Kazakh authorities could not be reached for comment and Olivo said it was not clear if the passport was false or authentic.
+It said Shalabayeva had been using a false passport issued by the Central African Republic in the name of Ayan Alma.
+The Kazakh authorities could not be reached for comment.

 Ablyazov said his wife and daughter had been in Italy legally.
 He said a local judge had ordered they should be sent to Kazakhstan, after which they were put on a private jet bound for the Kazakh capital Astana.